News

 Each summer, Heritage Conservancy hosts four conservation stewardship interns who assist our stewardship staff in managing the nature preserves we own, all while gaining insights from various professionals in the field.

 These college students aim to pursue careers in conservation and will apply the skills they acquire during the internship.
 They are introduced to a variety of tools and techniques for maintaining preserved land to benefit both the ecosystem and the public.
 Throughout the summer, the interns learn to identify species on the preserves and the best methods to protect them for future generations.
-They work alongside Jim Drennan, our Land Conservation Manager, and Tyler Kovacs, our Conservation Steward.
+They work alongside Jim Drennan, our Land Conservation Manager, and Tyler Kovacs, our Senior Conservation Biologist.
 The interns also manage invasive species to restore habitats and ecosystem services on Heritage Conservancy properties across Bucks County.
 From identifying tree species to banding young falcons, these students gain a unique and hands-on experience in conservation and environmental stewardship.

 This season’s interns shared some of their favorite experiences from the summer: